ianuj140/Automated-Brain-Tumor-Segmentation-from-3D-MRI-Images-using-3D-U-Net-and-CNN/README.md

-# Automatic Brain Tumor Segmentation from Multi-Modal 3D MRI Scans Using U-Net Architecture (with GUI).
+# Automatic Brain Tumor Image Segmentation from Multi-Modal 3D MRI Scans Using U-Net Architecture (with GUI).

 **Status:**   _The project has been wrapped up, but a meticulously detailed README description still needs to be added._